 The purpose of the procedures that are grouped together in this clause is to enable the transfer of capabilities from Endpoint A to Endpoint B. Capabilities in this context refer to positioning and protocol capabilities related to SLPP and the positioning methods supported by SLPP.

-Editor's note FFS if the server obtains the capabilities from corresponding UE directly or for some UEs based on forwarding.

-Editor's note FFS if any UEs can request the capabilities from the peer UE.

 5.1.2 Capability Transfer procedure

 The Capability Transfer procedure is shown in Figure 5.1.2-1.